 Even though there are provisions to penalise 'obscenity', such as Section 67 of the IT Act (Punishment for publishing or transmitting obscene material in electronic form), Section 292 IPC (Sale, etc., of obscene books, etc) and 294 IPC (obscene acts and songs), this woman cannot legitimately be prosecuted under any of the above for those pictures.

-In the Aveek Sarkar case of 2014, the Supreme Court junked the Victorian-era Hicklin test (which took a narrow view of obscenity) and replaced it with the American Roth test, which says that must be applied while evaluating obscenity.
+In the Aveek Sarkar case of 2014, the Supreme Court junked the Victorian-era Hicklin test (which took a narrow view of obscenity) and replaced it with the American Roth test, which says that contemporary community standards must be applied while evaluating obscenity.

 "Only those sex-related materials which have a tendency of “exciting lustful thoughts” can be held to be obscene, but the obscenity has to be judged from the point of view of an average person, by applying contemporary community standards," the court categorically stated.